uiwjs/react-md-editor/core/README.md

 - `commandsFilter?: (command: ICommand, isExtra: boolean) => false | ICommand`: Filter or modify your commands.
 - `extraCommands?: ICommand[]`: Displayed on the right side of the toolbar.
 - `autoFocus?: true`: Can be used to make `Markdown Editor` focus itself on initialization.
+- `autoFocusEnd?: false`: Can be used to make `Markdown Editor` focus on the end of text on initialization.
 - `previewOptions?: ReactMarkdown.ReactMarkdownProps`: This is reset [@uiw/react-markdown-preview](https://github.com/uiwjs/react-markdown-preview/tree/0036dd51a25c00d5be6dc83aa978905c64750038?tab=readme-ov-file#options-props) settings.
 - `textareaProps?: TextareaHTMLAttributes`: Set the `textarea` related props.
 - ~~`renderTextarea?: (props, opts) => JSX.Element;`~~: `@deprecated` Please use ~~`renderTextarea`~~ -> `components`.
 Use div to replace TextArea or re-render TextArea. [#193](https://github.com/uiwjs/react-md-editor/issues/193)